You might have chemotherapy at home if:

 The amount of chemotherapy in the drip is individual for you and is worked out based on your weight, height and general health.

-You might need to take some tablets before you go into the day clinic, such as anti sickness drugs.
+You might need to take some tablets before you go into the day unit, such as anti sickness drugs.
 Even if you forget to take them, you should go for your appointment anyway.
 Tell the nurse when you arrive.

 You usually have treatment while sitting in a chair.
-As you'll be in the day clinic for a few hours, it's a good idea to take things to do.
+As you'll be in the day unit for a few hours, it's a good idea to take things to do.
 You might like to take some newspapers or a book.

 You'll get phone numbers to call if you have any problems when you're back at home.